Justin Turner Player Props: Red Sox vs. Angels

 Justin Turner At The Plate

-- Turner has 12 hits this season and a team-best OBP of .379.
+- Turner enters this game on a four-game hitting streak.
+In his last outings, he's hitting .316.

-- Turner has gotten at least one hit in 61.5% of his games this season (eight of 13), with at least two hits four times (30.8%).
+- In 64.3% of his games this year (nine of 14), Turner has picked up at least one hit, and in four of those games (28.6%) he recorded at least two.

-- He has not hit a long ball in his 13 games this year.
+- He has not gone deep in his 14 games this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.